gerbless/react-tutorial/object-oriented-programming/readme.md

 > Object-oriented programming (OOP) is a programming paradigm based on the concept of "objects", which may contain data, in the form of fields, often known as attributes; and code, in the form of procedures, often known as methods.
 A distinguishing feature of objects is that an object's procedures can access and often modify the data fields of the object with which they are associated (objects have a notion of "this" or "self").
 In OO programming, computer programs are designed by making them out of objects that interact with one another.
 There is significant diversity in object-oriented programming, but most popular languages are class-based, meaning that objects are instances of classes, which typically also determines their type.

 What is important in object oriented programming ?
 Well, we can do a lot code reuse for our own needs.
+We can abstract any idea or stuff from the real world to our code.
+Think about a car, can you describe it ?

+- It has 4 wheels.
+- I can be brown, blue, red, green, etc.
+- It has a steering wheel.
+- It has an engine.
+- etc.

+All of these characteristics is what identifies a car.
+Also, in this car idea you can do certain things with this car.
+You can make a trip in it or maybe go to the job.

+So, objects in the simplest thing is a data container with behavior related to that data.
+That's all

 There are many important things about this paradigm, but I want to mention three of them: